Patient Outcome and Zero-shot Diagnosis Prediction with Hypernetwork-guided Multitask Learning: Introduction

-Existing work on clinical note representation learning and multitask clinical outcome prediction focuses on building neural architectures for feature learning \citep[e.g.,][]{huang2019clinicalbert,mulyar2019phenotyping} or considers different prediction tasks under the joint learning framework \citep[e.g.,][]{harutyunyan2019multitask,mulyar2020mt}.
+Existing work on clinical note representation learning and multitask clinical outcome prediction focuses on building neural architectures for feature learning~\cite{huang2019clinicalbert} or considers different prediction tasks under the joint learning framework~\cite{harutyunyan2019multitask}.
 However, there remain some unsolved challenges.
-First, the joint learning scheme for multiple tasks cannot effectively deal with inter-task interference.
+First, the joint learning scheme for multiple tasks cannot effectively deal with inter-task interference, in which the predictors of different tasks compete with each other.
 Second, the task context information is usually underused, making multitask learning task-ignorant.
 Third, current learning algorithms are easy to overfit on seen training examples but fail to generalize on rare diseases or unseen diagnoses.

 We propose a novel multitask learning method for patient outcome and zero-shot diagnosis prediction from clinical notes to solve the aforementioned challenges.
 We propose to incorporate task information to enable task-specific prediction in multitask learning.
-Inspired by the hypernetworks~\citep{ha2017hypernetworks} that use a small neural network to generate parameters for a larger neural network, we encode the semantic task information as the task context and use the encoded task embeddings as shared meta knowledge to generate the task-specific parameters of prediction heads for multiple tasks.
+Inspired by the hypernetworks~\cite{ha2017hypernetworks} that use a small neural network to generate parameters for a larger neural network, we encode the semantic task information as the task context and use the encoded task embeddings as shared meta knowledge to generate the task-specific parameters of prediction heads for multiple tasks.
 Our proposed method effectively utilizes the task information and produces task-aware multitask prediction heads.
 Our method is also generalizable on unseen diagnoses by maintaining the shared meta knowledge encoded as semantic task embeddings.
-Furthermore, we propose to dynamically update the weight coefficients of the multitask learning objective function to balance the learning from multiple clinical tasks.
+Furthermore, we propose to dynamically update the weight coefficients of the multitask learning objective using another random hypernetwork, inspired by random projections~\cite{wojcik2019training}, to balance the learning from multiple clinical tasks.